-- 1. practice professional nursing with the scope of a multicultural diverse society; - 2. synthesize theoretical and empirical knowledge from psychological, sociological, and biological sciences, humanities, and nursing; - 3. assess health status and health potential, utilizing the nursing process for nursing care of individuals, families, and communities; - 4. demonstrate the ability to engage in critical thinking, decision-making, and independent judgment; - 5. evaluate research in nursing and related disciplines for its applicability to nursing theory and nursing practice; - 6. practice leadership skills in collaboration with members of the health care team in promoting the health and welfare of the client; - 7. evaluate the impact of nursing as it relates to assisting the client to achieve the optimum level of health;
+- 1. Practice professional nursing within the scope of a diverse, global society. - 2.
+Design/manage a plan of care based on the nursing process to provide safe, quality patient centered care. - 3.
+Demonstrate the ability to engage in critical thinking, decision-making, and independent judgment governed by professional, legal, and ethical standards. - 4.
+Evaluate research in nursing and the related disciplines for its applicability to nursing theory and evidence-based practice. - 5.
+Improve health care delivery by practicing leadership skills and by collaborating with the interdisciplinary health care team. - 6.
+Evaluate the impact of nursing as it relates to assisting the patient to achieve optimum health.

-- 8. demonstrate the advocacy role within the Christian perspective of respect for the uniqueness, dignity, and worth of the client and others; - 9. accept individual responsibility and accountability for nursing decisions, actions, and their outcomes; - 10. exemplify responsibility and accountability for personal and professional growth; - 11. formulate strategies for the improvement of health care and enhancement of nursing as a practice discipline; - 12. contribute to affecting change in the health care delivery system through actions as a nurse and as a citizen.
+- 7. Demonstrate the advocacy role within the Christian perspective of respect for the uniqueness, dignity, and worth of the patient and others. - 8.
+Accept individual responsibility and accountability for nursing decisions and for personal and professional growth. - 9.
+Formulate strategies for continuous quality improvement of health care delivery and advancement of professional nursing as a practice discipline. - 10.
+Promote accessible, comprehensive, cost effective, quality patient centered care to diverse populations across the lifespan.